 He has appeared as guest soloist with the Del'Arte Woodwind Quintet, Delaware Steel, the Philharmonic of Southern New Jersey, University of the Arts Big Band, University of Delaware Jazz, University of Delaware Wind Ensemble, and the Wind Symphony of Southern New Jersey.
 He performed on the Late Show with David Letterman with Catch Me If You Can (2011) and Nice Work If You Can Get It (2012).

-Faculty positions include the University of Delaware (current), Rowan University, the Pennington School, and the Conservatory of Musical Arts.
+Faculty positions include the University of Delaware since 2003, Rowan University, the Pennington School, and the Conservatory of Musical Arts.
 He has served as an adjudicator and clinician at various jazz festivals throughout DE, NJ, and PA and has given flute and piccolo master classes for high school students preparing for county, region, and all-state auditions as well as classes for university students.
 He also teaches privately in NY and NJ.